Welcome to Anthropic — a rocket ship outside the stadium gates

 Voice System

-She has written in more voices than most people have read in.
+She has written in more voices than most people have read in — and built the guides that kept them alive.

 TV.
 Film.
 Documentaries.
 Plays.
 Print.
 Books.
-Radio.
+Podcasts.
 Short stories.
 Tech.
-Each of these is a completely different voice system — different rhythms, different registers, different contracts with the audience.
+Each of these is a completely different voice system: different rhythms, different registers, different contracts with the audience.
 She has built fluency in all of them.
-When Anthropic needs its enterprise voice to stretch across a campaign headline, a solutions page, a whitepaper, and a paid social line without losing the thread — she knows how to hold that thread, because she's been holding different threads simultaneously across completely different mediums for three decades.
+And in the startup world, she has done the harder thing: codified that fluency into voice and tone guides that teams could actually use, documents that didn't just describe how a brand sounded, but gave writers the judgment to make the right call in any situation the guide didn't anticipate.
+When Anthropic needs its enterprise voice to stretch across a campaign headline, a solutions page, a whitepaper, and a paid social line without losing the thread, she knows how to hold that thread, because she has spent years teaching others to hold it, too.
 The Head of Copy won't just gain a writer.
 They'll gain someone who has thought harder about voice as a system than almost anyone they'll interview.

 03